 Beyond A Fetal Position by Walter Brueggemann (A reflection following the US election)

-Wine Cheese and a Theologian is a local initiative that meets most months to engage with a relevant theologian in a friendly and supportive environment.
+Wine Cheese and a Theologian is a local initiative that meets from time to time to engage with a relevant theologian in a friendly and supportive environment.

 U C Forum promotes open discussion on progressive Christianity in the Uniting Church in Australia